thehonorguard/mkdocs/docs/rulebook.md

 ### 4.3 Respect (Continued)

 Respect other players on base.
 They are there to practice.
 That should speak for itself.
 Give respect, and you shall receive it.
+Don't bully others.
+(Take arguments out of game, or call an admin to settle).

 ### 4.4 Keep The Base Clean